Fremont, California: North Fremont District

 North Fremont is a primarily residential district surrounded by Union City, Centerville District, Newark, and Coyote Hills Regional Park.
 It is a growing community that includes the Ardenwood neighborhood, the Lakes and Birds neighborhood, and the Northgate neighborhood.
 It is the site of the Ardenwood Historic Farm, which has the George Washington Patterson House as one of its highlights, and the Ardenwood Technology Park.
 A 99 Ranch Market is one of many Asian businesses in the North Fremont District.
-Thornton Junior High School and American High School, which are both physically located in the enlarged Centerville District, also serve as the junior high and high school, respectively, for this community.
+Thornton Middle School and American High School, which are both physically located in the enlarged Centerville District, also serve as the middle and high school, respectively, for this community.

 South Fremont District

 South Fremont is a primarily industrial district, east of Interstate 880 and west of Interstate 680, south of Auto Mall Parkway and north of Brown Rd.
 The area overlaps with Warm Springs, with which it shares the eponymous BART station.
 The composition of the area will change, because thousands of residential units were under construction as of 2016.
 It is sandwiched between the Irvington and Warm Springs community plan areas.
 It is noted as the site of the Tesla Factory as well as the site of the Warm Springs / South Fremont BART station.
 In 2022, a pedestrian bridge was built from the BART station to Lopes Court.
-It costed $41 million.
+It cost $41 million.